White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 Let me tell you what I thought when I first heard the term 'white noise' in relation to babies.
 I imagined it would be a serene silence, so you can understand how surprised I was when I first heard what sounded like just noise.

-So needless to say I needed to look up the definition and here is what I’ve found, but probably you already knew.
+So, needless to say, I needed to look up the definition, and here is what I’ve found, but probably you already knew.

 White noise is a steady, continuous sound that contains all audible frequencies played at roughly the same intensity.
 In everyday life, white noise often sounds like radio static, a waterfall, wind, or the hum of a fan.
 It’s not musical or rhythmic—it’s smooth and unchanging, which makes it useful for masking other sounds.
+If you’ve ever searched “what is white noise for babies?”—this is exactly what parents mean.
+White noise is commonly used as a baby sleep tool, but many parents never stop to ask what habits it may be building over time.

 I didn’t know this was a thing for parents.
 Yes, that probably dates me.
 But when I first heard about it, I honestly couldn’t understand why so many moms and dads turned to white noise to soothe their children.